Reverse Shoulder Arthroplasty

 Preparation

-The RTSA preoperative preparation includes obtaining a complete history, perform a full clinical assessment, arrange the appropriate imaging modalities, and medical optimization for the surgery.
+The RTSA preoperative preparation includes obtaining a complete history, performing a full clinical assessment, arranging the appropriate imaging modalities, and medically optimizing the surgery.

 Patient History